aileot/nvim-thyme/docs/reference.md

 Display the result of applying [fennel.eval][fennel.eval] to `{fnl-expr}`, but respects your [&runtimepath][&runtimepath].

+##### Range Support (_Experimental_)

+The evaluation can include the current buffer lines within the given [range][].
+The range support only works when the following conditions are satisfied:

+- The filetype of current buffer is `"fennel"`.
+  (`:echo &ft == "fennel"` should return `1`.)
+- One of them is satisfied:
+  - The config file `.nvim-thyme.fnl` exists at the root of the current buffer.
+  - The current buffer file is under `/tmp` directory.
+  - The current buffer is not a readable file.

 #### `:[range]FnlBuf [bufname]`

 Display the result of applying [fennel.dofile][fennel.dofile] but to